 MD Anderson is a leader in using portal vein embolization (PVE).
 This procedure involves the injection of tiny plastic pellets through a needle into the blood vessel closest to the tumor.
 The pellets block the blood vessel, which tricks the other side of the liver to grow to make up for the loss.

-Our radiation oncologists are recognized as leaders in the oncology field for biliary cancers, and have pioneered the use of advanced technologies to deliver higher doses of radiation to treat these challenging diseases.
-Radiation can improve survival and provide a realistic chance of cure in patients who are not candidates for surgery.
+Radiation therapy uses focused, high-energy photon beams to destroy cancer cells.
+It can improve survival and provide a realistic chance of cure in patients who are not candidates for surgery.

 MD Anderson offers several radiation therapy options for patients with biliary cancers.
 These include: